ddukesterman/urf-challenge-android/README.md

   - Notify the user with push notifications letting them know someone they are following just won/lost.
   - Log in with your accounf and talk to friends.

+The app is in working condition but still need tweaking.
+Images below are from a running app and are not comps.

 Wish I had more time to work on this.
 Thanks for the Competition!

 ![Alt text](https://github.com/ddukesterman/urf-challenge-android/blob/master/1.png )